thomaspeugeot/multi_ws_issue/README.md

 ...
 ```

-Any explanation of this error and any idea to solve this need would be welcomed.
+Any explanation of this error / any idea to solve this need would be welcomed.